the0neWhoKnocks/poc.proxy-node-server-requests/PRESENTATION.md

 well with the `history` API.

 Ideally, we want to have our cake and eat it too.
-What that means in our case is that we want to be able to run Integration tests against an untouched Production version of our App, yet still have the flexibility and performance of transparently serving mocked request data that matches the payloads of actual services (without the overhead of manually scraping response data).
+What that means in our case is that we want to be able to run Integration tests against an unaltered Production version of our App, yet still have the flexibility and performance of transparently serving mocked request data that matches the payloads of actual services (without the overhead of manually scraping response data).